-This granola is 100% organic, raw, gluten-free and vegan.
-Alongside chia seeds, this wholesome breakfast snack is made with other impressive ingredients, such as tigernut tubers, nopales, and sprouted buckwheat, all excellent for gut health.
+Our granola is 100% organic, raw, gluten-free and vegan.
+Alongside chia seeds, this wholesome breakfast cereal – or snack – is made with other impressive ingredients, such as tigernut tubers, nopales, and sprouted buckwheat, all excellent for gut health.
 Sweetened with apples and raisins, this granola does not contain any processed sugar.

 Cold-pressed from organically grown chia seeds, this oil is an excellent source of omega-3 fatty acids and vitamin E. Vitamin E is a powerful antioxidant helps to protect your body cells from the damaging effects of the free radicals.
 Chia seed oil is a perfect addition to soups and pastas.

-Pulverised from organic chia seeds, raw chia powder is easier digested by the stomach that whole chia seeds.
+Made from ground organic chia seeds, raw chia powder is more easily digested by the stomach than whole seeds.
 Chia powder is ideal to add to smoothies, porridge and baked goods.

-Start your morning with this wholesome Porridge with chia and sea buckthorn oil recipe.
+Start your morning with this wholesome Porridge with chia and apricot oil recipe.
 It will will keep you full for longer and fuel your body with nutrients and energy.

 If you love baking, make this delicious Gluten-free nut bread with hemp and chia recipe.
 The combination of hazelnuts, pumpkin and sunflower seeds, as well as raw hemp and chia powders creates a beautiful earthy flavour that goes perfectly with this Velvet beetroot and aronia soup or Spiced carrot and ginger bisque.
 This is an excellent option for anyone with gluten intolerance.
 Moreover, this bread also aids digestion and nourishes your body with valuable minerals and plant-based protein.